Links on Android Authority may earn us a commission. Learn more.

 - Graphite, Gold, Silver, and Sierra Blue colors

 If you’ve seen a recent iPhone, you’ve seen the iPhone 13 Pro Max.
-Apple has changed very little about this year’s classic design, and why fix what isn’t broken?
+Apple has changed very little about the series’ classic design, and why fix what isn’t broken?
 However, the iPhone 13 Pro Max is 12g heavier and 0.15mm thicker than the previous model.
 It’s a big, bulky, unwieldy phone.

 The sheer size of the 6.7-inch display isn’t helped by the handset’s straight edges, relatively chunky bezels, and 19.5:9 aspect ratio display.
 It’s pretty hard to fit this thing in your pocket and difficult to use in one hand.
 The iPhone is broad compared to the 20:9 aspect ratio of Samsung’s flagships and felt downright corpulent to coming after my time testing Sony’s elegant and slimline 21:9 Xperia 1 III.
 Still, these are all familiar complaints that won’t deter Apple fans from the company’s latest and greatest.
 Perhaps we’ll see bigger design changes with the iPhone 14 Pro Max.

-The iPhone’s now-familiar unattractive notch is, thankfully, about 20% smaller than last year’s model yet still houses all the necessary Face ID hardware in lieu of a fingerprint scanner.
+The iPhone’s now-familiar unattractive notch is, thankfully, about 20% smaller than the iPhone 12 Pro Max yet still houses all the necessary Face ID hardware in lieu of a fingerprint scanner.
 It’s another dated aspect of the iPhone’s design compared to modern punch-hole panels, in-display fingerprint scanners, and the early days of under-display front cameras.
 It’s also not ideal in an age of face masks (unless you have an Apple Watch Series 3 or later), but Face ID is powerful, fast, secure, and deeply integrated enough in Apple’s ecosystem to stick around.

 The iPhone 13 Pro Max packs an IP68 rating against dust and water resistance and a marginally better-sounding set of front-facing Dolby Atmos speakers compared to the iPhone 12 Pro range.
 The speakers sound good as far as phones go, although the presentation still isn’t crystal clear at the low end.
 The stereo presentation is good but easily ruined by tilting the phone even slightly off-axis.
 If you’re into wireless audio, Apple doesn’t support fancy Bluetooth codecs like aptX and LDAC.
 But AAC will still serve most headphones well enough.